secretgraph/secretgraph/docs/implementation/actions.md

         -   Cluster: map id updated fields (only some)
         -   Content: map id updated fields (only some)
         -   Action: map keyHash updated fields (only some)

+The action existingHash field can be used to replace actions with the hash specified by existingHash (if you have the permission for replacing).
+The placeholders `value: action: "delete"` or `value: "delete"` can be used to simply delete actions with the hash of the content/cluster

 ## ContentActions